drewgoldman117/Improved-5C-Menu/README.md

 public MenuParser(String menusamplefilename)
 ```

-* Creates MenuParser Object with an input of the menu file path (CSV) that parses the CSV into an ArrayList of each row, and also one of all food items
+* Creates MenuParser Object with an input of the menu file path (CSV) that parses the CSV into an ArrayList of each row, and also one of all food items.
+The output can be all food items or food items specific to a meal period in a given day.

 ```java
 public ArrayList<String> getAllFoodItems()
 ```

-* Returns all the food item names contained in the file
+* Returns all the food item names contained in the file, default of menu.csv.

 ```java
 public ArrayList<String> getItemsForDay(int whatdayisit,int whatnomealisit)
 ```

-* Takes input of day and meal period number to return the list of item names in that meal period
+* Takes input of day and meal period number to return the list of item names in that meal given period.

 #### ScanEvent.java
 ```java